Tereziekasalie/english-for-designers/voiceandtone/index.md

 3. Open and honest

-It is important to say things as they are especially in our field and being honest makes everyone's job easier, especially if you work in a team
+It’s important to say things as they are specific to our field.
+And being honest makes everyone’s job easier, especially if you work in a team.